 - One-to-One: Each row in the 'From Object' can join to at most one row from the 'To Object'.

 - One-to-Many: Each row in the 'From Object' can join to any number of rows from the 'To Object'.

 Give a join weight in order to set its precedence when multiple join paths exist between Data Objects.
 The path with the higher weight will be utilized.

 - A report contains three Data Objects ‘Students’, ‘Professors’ and ‘Comp Sci 101.’
 Students is joined to ‘Professors’ and ‘Comp Sci 101.’
 Additionally ‘Professors’ is joined to ‘Comp Sci 101.’
 There are two available join paths between ‘Students’ and ‘Comp Sci 101.’
 Adding weight to a join will clarify which of the two paths Exago should use.

 Although joins are created in the Administration Console, they are saved within each individual report.
 For Join changes in the Administration Console to take effect, edit the report and use the ‘Recreate’ button in the Advanced Options menu.
-For instructions on how to access the Advanced Options please see this article.
+For instructions on how to access the Advanced Options please see Advanced Report Designer: Advanced Options.

 Note About Cross Source Joins

 Data Objects from different Data Sources can be joined in Exago.
-Because the Data Objects come from distinct databases they must be joined through code by Exago.
+Because the Data Objects come from distinct data sources they must be joined through code by Exago.

 Though Exago strives for efficiency, this process may be memory intensive for large data sets.